 It doesn’t matter if your SUV has four-wheeled-drive or not, that won’t help you stop or maneuver out of the way of an accident if you go too fast.
 Speed is not your friend when the conditions get bad.
 If you take a little extra time, your drive home will be a lot smoother.

-Allow a little more room
+Allow a little more room to drive safely

 There is some evidence that leaving room between cars helps alleviate traffic jams.
 But that’s not the only benefit of giving room to the cars ahead of you.
 In snowy conditions, safe driving is all about seeing as much as you can, as clearly as you can and giving yourself time to change lanes or stop.
 Tailgating is the opposite of that.